m0000Amir/opt/README.md

-# program to solve following problem:
+# Program to solve the following problem:

 Tractors ride only by asphalt undirected roads on the planet Barsoom.
 While moving, tractors destroy roadbed under themselves.
 A tractor Harrison made a trip from the Capital to Zodanga city.